 The curing process continues breaking down sugars and helps develop taste and smoothness of smoke.
 Usually, the dried product stored in an airtight container.
 Initially, the product is checked periodically to make sure it was properly dried and has not re-moistened itself.
 After several days, when the product is dried to satisfaction, the containers are sealed off and opened just once a week.
 Curing can be a highly varied process depending on environmental conditions, generally the minimum time is usually two weeks.
 Some growers even cure as long as six months, while others do not cure at all.
 As with tobacco, curing can make the cannabis more pleasant to smoke.
 For the same reasons as when drying, curing containers are stored in a cool, dark place.
 Failure to vent the container causes moisture buildup that leads to moldy flowers!!!

 Pests and pathogens

 We will expound on these topics as our website evolves.
-Please joining our MEMBERSHIP to be provided in depth answers for pest/pathogen Management and further information on Integrated Pest Management.
+Please join our MEMBERSHIP to be provided in depth answers for pest/pathogen management and further information on Integrated Pest Management.

 Low stress training